 What Is Influenza?
 Influenza, commonly known as the flu, is a contagious respiratory illness caused by influenza viruses that infect your nose, throat, and sometimes your lungs {https://www.cdc.gov/flu/about/index.html} It can cause mild to severe illness, and in serious cases, it can even lead to death.
 Unlike the common cold, the flu typically comes on suddenly and hits you with more intense symptoms such as high fever, severe body aches, and extreme fatigue {https://www.cdc.gov/flu/signs-symptoms/index.html} According to the World Health Organization (WHO), seasonal influenza epidemics cause an estimated 3 to 5 million cases of severe illness and between 290,000 and 650,000 respiratory…

 A Research-Based Guide to Complementary and Natural Approaches Disclaimer: This article is for informational purposes only and should not replace professional medical advice.
 Always consult your healthcare provider before trying any home remedy or supplement.
-Section 1: What Is Lyme Disease?
+What Is Lyme Disease?
 Lyme disease is the most common tick-borne illness in the United States and one of the most frequently diagnosed tick-borne infections worldwide {https://www.cdc.gov/lyme/about/index.html} It is caused by a corkscrew-shaped bacterium called Borrelia burgdorferi, and in some cases by Borrelia mayonii.
-The bacteria spread to humans through the bite of infected blacklegged ticks, also known as deer ticks {https://www.ncbi.nlm.nih.gov/books/NBK431066/} If you…
+The bacteria spread to humans through the bite of infected blacklegged ticks, also known as deer ticks {https://www.ncbi.nlm.nih.gov/books/NBK431066/} If you spend time…

 A Research-Based Guide to Understanding Tetanus and Supportive Natural Care Important: Tetanus is a medical emergency.
 Natural remedies discussed here are only meant to support wound care and recovery alongside professional medical treatment — never as a substitute.
 Section 1: What Is Tetanus?
 Tetanus is a serious and potentially life-threatening infection caused by a bacterium called Clostridium tetani (C. tetani).
 These bacteria produce a powerful toxin that attacks your nervous system, leading to painful muscle stiffness and spasms.
 You may know tetanus by its more common name — “lockjaw” — because one of the earliest and most recognizable signs is…